 Another advantage is that it is easy to copy files.
 Because the images are stored digitally, you can copy them to your computer or upload them online.
 They can be edited online and sent to anyone you need to send them to.
-It is much easier to edit digital photos than it is film photos.
+It is much easier to edit digital photos than it is to film photos.

 On the other hand, the quality of digital images varies between different cameras.
-They are also more expensive initially, and the images don’t have the analog texture of film.
+They are also more expensive initially, and the images don’t have the analog texture of the film.
 However, it is a matter of personal preference, as some people prefer film while others prefer the conveniences of digital photography.

 Comparison of Digital and Traditional Photography

 When you are looking at the differences between digital and traditional photography, it is important to look beyond the format.
 Digital cameras have built-in lighting controls and editing features, and they are easy to use.
-However, film cameras have higher resolution and the photographs last longer.
+However, film cameras have higher resolution, and the photographs last longer.
 Some people use both types of cameras.

 Price and Cost